 - Medical Inadmissibility which refers to an individual being medically inadmissible to Canada if their condition poses a threat to the health/safety of the Canadian public.
-However not all temporary residents are required to be medically examined.
+However, not all temporary residents are required to be medically examined.
 It only applies to those who wish to stay in Canada for more than six months.
-Although exceptions apply to those coming for less than six months.
+Although exceptions also apply to those coming for less than six months.

 - Non- Compliance which consists of individuals failing to act in accordance to the citizenship and immigration Canada manual.
 For instance, entering Canada to study without a study permit or entering to work without a work permit.